svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.6.12 =
+style wordbreaks ics table fixed

-= 9.7.6.11 =	RSSToposts function with wp schedule added
+= 9.7.6.11 =
-RSStoposts Admin area modern style
+* RSSToposts function with wp schedule added RSStoposts Admin area modern style
 RSStoposts integrate wp cron schedule daily and on/off toggle RSStoposts 5 rss feeds can be given and wp integrated simplepie is used to fetch them